With so many good shows on TV, I know you may not want to spend much time in your kitchen. How do you think TV dinners started?

 Now, thirty some years later, I love to occasionally have a TV dinner night at my house.
 The only difference is the cooking style.
 My mom used to make heavy, German foods such as spaetzel, paprikash, and potato dishes loaded with gravies.
 Thank goodness I was an active kid or I’d still be wearing a tire around my midsection if I ate that way every night.

 I’ve taught myself over the years how to tone down the heavy starched foods and lighten up on the butter (ugh but butter is so good I know!).
 In fact, vegetables and fruits are the main component of most of my meals these days.
 Being able to test recipes for a living and cook for a long, healthy life ahead has given me the incentive to cook not just for a healthier me, but for a healthier you.
 So I’ve decided to flip the script on TV dinners since they have such a bad wrap for being bland, over-salted, and high in fats.
 Instead, here are a couple of my favorite healthy meals that can be easily prepared and even enjoyed in front of your television.
-Or better yet if it’s enjoyed in front of your new Kenmore TV!

 Sweet Potato and Quinoa Buddha Bowl